-Brinjal aphid and black bean aphid (6 aphids per twig) were released from their mother stock plant to the selected experimental 6 hours before of spraying for their settlement.
-In case of brinjal and bean aphid number of dead insects were counted and recorded after 12 hours, after 18 hours and after 24 hours respectively after one spray.
+Brinjal aphid and black bean aphid (6 aphids per twig) were released from their mother stock plant onto the selected experimental units 6 hours before of spraying for their settlement.
+In case of brinjal and bean aphid number of dead insects were counted and recorded after 12 hours, after 18 hours and after 24 hours after one spray.
 In case of mungbean dead insects were counted and recorded at 12 hours interval for 3 days.
 Finally mortality percentages (%) of these insects were calculated.